 Buying property off-plan

 Buying off-plan property inevitably involves higher risk than buying re-sale property.
 If you are considering buying off-plan in Spain there are a number of points to consider.

-Make sure the developer you are signing the agreement with is registered with the Mercantile Registry and the person who is going to sign on the developer’s behalf has the legal power to do so.
+Make sure the developer is registered with the Mercantile Registry and the person who is going to sign on the developer’s behalf has the legal power to do so.
 You can visit any Mercantile Registry office or use the registradores website.

 Check with the Land Registry to make sure the land which is going to be built on is registered to the developer you are doing business with.